- Where and when does the club meet?

 Many of our members play with a clock, often a digital model.
 The clock regulates play time and ensures that games have the same start and finish.
 The standard time allotment in club play is 25 minutes for each player.
 Newcomers to the club are not obligated to play with a clock, but we encourage you to try it.
 You’ll find the game much more fun when you don’t spend a lifetime waiting for your turn!

 The Mississauga SCRABBLE® Club keeps track of statistics and highest scores based on each club division.
-At the end of each yearly club session we award divisional prizes for the highest game score of the year, as well as prizes in categories for highest score in a single turn, highest loss, most bingos played in one night, most outrageous phony not challenged and for most improved player.
-We also select a Bonus-Bingo and Theme Word winner.
+At the end of each yearly club session we recognize players with the highest game scores of the year, as well as prizes in categories for highest score in a single turn, highest loss, most bingos played in one night, most outrageous phony not challenged and for most improved player.

 At the start of each club session a player selects one vowel and one consonant from a full bag of 100 tiles.
 The player scoring the highest bingo (a word that uses all seven tiles from one’s rack) that employs both chosen tiles wins the Bonus-Bingo prize.
 We also think of a theme for each club session and award a prize for the best word played related to that theme, as decided by the directors.

 SCRABBLE® clubs and tournaments have their own lexicon, the Official Tournament and Club Word List.
-This lexicon differs slightly from the Official SCRABBLE® Players Dictionary, Fourth Edition.
+This lexicon differs slightly from the Official SCRABBLE® Players Dictionary, Fifth Edition.
+Some players at our club play with the international lexicon, Collins SCRABBLE® Words.
 If you are in doubt over the validity of a word, you may challenge it.
-The Director will consult the official word list and make a ruling.
+The two players will consult a computerized dictionary to receive a ruling.
+NASPA members can download the official lexica at www.zyzzyva.net.
 Players may not consult the lexicon during a game.
-At our club, we usually use a computerized dictionary, which can be downloaded for free at www.zyzzyva.net.
+For more information on word lists, see the Lexica page.

 The club usually remains open throughout the year, but it is important that you check the News page for the latest information on cancellations, postponements and location changes.